 ShareASale has Conversions lines, which allows you to indicate a channel, partner or group of partners to receive priority for a sale over other channels.
 Say your content producers need a little protection; use this tool to give them priority over all others.
 If your paid search channel gets priority, you can designate that here as well.
 This tech has many more uses that I encourage you to explore.

 Impact has several different ways to make sure this is possible, including probably the best view into the entire path to purchase for each customer.
-Meanwhile, Pepperjam has Preferred Publisher.
-The tool gives you the ability to designate a publisher as always getting a sale they are involved, which allows you to protect affiliates that tend to be vulnerable to cookie overwriting, and credit influencers or introducers who are not necessarily the closers of a sale.
+Meanwhile, Ascend has Preferred Publisher.
+This tool gives you the ability to designate a publisher as always getting a sale in which they are involved.
+This allows you to protect affiliates that tend to be vulnerable to cookie overwriting, and credit influencers or introducers who are not necessarily the closers of a sale.

 LinkConnector has several technologies that make this possible, from First Click Attribution, Shopping Cart Window and Naked coupons, all designed to allow proper commissioning.